elainechowqz/Business-Analysis-for-a-Music-Store/README.md

 ![Genre vs Sales Values](<visualization_sales percentages by genre.pdf>)

-### 2. Customer Segmentation and Employee Performance
+### 2. Markets and Employee Performance via Customer Segmentation
 This project is divided into two parts, as outlined below.
 For more details on this two-part project, see the SQL file "Sales and Employee Performance by Country".

 **2.1 Customer Segmentation by Country:**